Hanky Panky (Tommy James and the Shondells song)

 "Hanky Panky" is a song written by Jeff Barry and Ellie Greenwich for their group, the Raindrops.

-A 1964 recording by the Shondells, later reissued in 1966 under the band's new, and more successful, incarnation of "Tommy James and the Shondells," is the best-known version, reaching #1 in the United States in 1966.
+The song is better known by a version recorded in 1964 by the Shondells and later reissued in 1966 under the band's new incarnation of "Tommy James and the Shondells", reaching #1 in the United States in 1966.

 Song structure and meaning

 Donald A. Guarisco at AllMusic wrote:

 The lyrics of this song convey the excitement of a hormonal lad driven mad by a girl who knows how to do the suggestive dance of the title, building themselves around the oft-repeated lyrical hook of "My baby does the hanky panky."
 The music is equally simple and infectious, building itself on simple verse and chorus melodies that bounce up and down in a pleasant, bouncy fashion.
 James' version is pure garage rock, a live-in-the-studio effort that layered low-slung guitar riffs over a shuffling stomp of a beat from the rhythm section.
 James topped it off with amusingly mush-mouthed vocals a la "Louie Louie" and an out-of-control guitar solo that is cheered on by the other band members.

 In the Young People's Concert episode titled "What Is a Mode?", Leonard Bernstein explained that the song was composed in the Mixolydian mode.